phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/see.rst

 The @see tag SHOULD have a description appended to indicate the type of reference defined by this occurrence.

+The @see tag cannot refer to a namespace element.

 Effects in phpDocumentor
 ------------------------